After Murder Park

 After Murder Park is the third album by British rock band the Auteurs, released in March 1996.
 The album was recorded at Abbey Road Studios and produced by Steve Albini.
-In 2014, British independent record label 3 Loop Music re-released the album as a 2CD Expanded Edition which included b-sides, alternate versions, radio session tracks and live recordings.
+In 2014, British independent record label 3 Loop Music re-released the album as a 2CD Expanded Edition which included B-sides, alternate versions, radio session tracks and live recordings.

 Recording

-After Murder Park was recorded in less than two weeks at Abbey Road Studios, following a year during which front man Luke Haines had spent most of his time in a wheelchair after jumping off a wall.
+After Murder Park was recorded in less than two weeks at Abbey Road Studios, following a year during which frontman Luke Haines had spent most of his time in a wheelchair after jumping off a wall.

 Haines had wanted to hire Steve Albini as a producer to achieve a rawer, darker sound than the Auteurs' previous album Now I'm a Cowboy, and to his surprise, the record label agreed.
 Recording commenced at the end of March 1995, and after only two weeks, the album was recorded and mixed.
 However, Hut decided to hold back the release for almost a year.